-There are tons of free or inexpensive blogging platforms out there- major organizations need to be a step above, but a professionally designed WordPress blog is both cost effective and powerful.
+There are tons of free or inexpensive blogging platforms out there- major organizations need to be a step above, but a professionally designed WordPress blog is both cost-effective and powerful.
 Letting your employees use social media but prohibiting blogs (part of many irrational company policies) keeps employees from really maximizing their potential.

 2. Unlock Your Computers

 I’m not saying banks should ease off on their security level, but for social media to work effectively- professionals need the ability to download software to their machines.
-One large client I was working with was hoping to gain efficiency by using Google Wave with a large group for a marketing initiative, unfortunately half of the employees could not access Google Wave because Chrome couldn’t be added to their locked machines.
+One large client I was working with was hoping to gain efficiency by using Google Wave with a large group for a marketing initiative, unfortunately, half of the employees could not access Google Wave because Chrome couldn’t be added to their locked machines.
 There are a lot of great free applications online (Tweetdeck being a prime example).
 These tools make social media use MUCH more efficient- so don’t make your employees engage with one hand tied around their back.

 3. Teach Proper Principles and Let Them Self Govern

 “No social media use at work.”
 “No Internet access at work.”
 These are very common components of the social media policies of many Fortune 500 Companies, and it doesn’t make sense.
-If you build a wall around your company this encourages employees to use aliases, find work-arounds, and basically waste much more time then if they just had access.
+If you build a wall around your company this encourages employees to use aliases, find workarounds, and basically waste much more time than if they just had access.
 An employee with an alias is far more dangerous than the employee allowed to blog in the open because the company has no idea what the individual with the alias is talking about- but can easily monitor company employees with free tools like Google Alerts.